digitalLumberjack/recalbox-rescue/README.md

-# Retrobox Install / Rescue system
+# Recalbox Install / Rescue system
-#### An easy RetroboxOS installer
+#### An easy recalboxOS installer

-retrobox-rescue allows you to create a sdCARD with the last version of retroboxOS.
+recalbox-rescue allows you to create a sdCARD with the last version of recalboxOS.

-See https://github.com/digitalLumberjack/retrobox-os for easy install and compile.
+See https://github.com/digitalLumberjack/recalbox-os for easy install and compile.

 The system is based on NOOBS : see https://github.com/raspberrypi/noobs